PMSP and Production/Management Profiles Grant Program

 The completed PMP or PMSP is considered to be the final report for the project.
 PMSPs and PMPs are not considered complete until they are approved by the Northeastern IPM Center and uploaded by Center staff to the National IPM Centers’ database.

-Applications must be submitted via the Center’s online grant management system:
+Applications are submitted via the Center’s online grant management system.

-You must create an account and login to the system to submit a proposal.
-Applications will be considered on a rolling basis until funds are exhausted.
+Note: You must create an account and login to the system to submit a proposal.
+For an introduction to the grant management system, watch these tutorial videos.